R-aryan/TensorFlow-In-Practise-Specialization-Coursera/Course 2- Convolutional Neural Network(CNN) in Tensorflow/README.md

 # Course 2- Convolutional Neural Network(CNN) in Tensorflow

 This second course teaches you advanced techniques to improve the computer vision model you built in Course 1.
 You will explore how to work with real-world images in different shapes and sizes, visualize the journey of an image through convolutions to understand how a computer “sees” information, plot loss and accuracy, and explore strategies to prevent overfitting, including augmentation and dropouts.
-Finally, Course 2 will introduce you to transfer learning and how learned features can be extracted from models
+Finally, Course 2 will introduce you to transfer learning and how learned features can be extracted from models.

+- My certificate For this Course- [Click Here](https://coursera.org/share/0c8c5ad5a7628392240aa4134186e9c0)

 ## Week 1: Exploring a Larger Dataset
 - Introduction: A conversation with Andrew Ng